Trollofjom0215/audify-audiobook/README.md

-# Audiobook Search Application - Audify
+# Audify - An AudioBook App

 Welcome to the Audify repository!
 This repository contains a JavaScript application for mobile devices built using React Native.
 This README provides instructions on how to set up the development environment and run the application.